paultgriffiths/python-cloud-model/README.md

 ---

 This repository provides a physically interpretable framework for studying aerosol–cloud–ice interactions in a controlled parcel environment.
 It focuses on the emergence of mixed-phase microphysical processes from first-principles thermodynamics, rather than parameterised large-scale modelling.
 A physically based **cloud parcel model** implemented in Python to investigate aerosol activation, vapour competition, and mixed-phase cloud microphysics.
 The model is designed as a **transparent research framework** to explore how aerosol populations, liquid droplets, and ice crystals interact during the ascent of an air parcel.

 ---

 ## 🧠 Key Insight

-This model demonstrates that ice-dominated vapour depletion (R ≥ 1) emerges only when ice-nucleating particle concentration exceeds a critical threshold.
+Ice does not dominate automatically.

+👉 Ice-dominated behaviour **(R ≥ 1)** only appears when:
+- ice nucleation is strong enough
+- vapour competition becomes significant

-This provides a physically interpretable explanation of the Bergeron–Findeisen transition.
+This provides a physical explanation of the Bergeron–Findeisen process.

 ---